leptimax/C-Battleship/README.md

 ### C-Battleship deposit

-All you have to do is to clone the project, run the C-Battleship.exe file and enjoy :)
+All you have to do is to clone the project, run the C-Battleship.exe file and enjoy :)cd

 ## Licence